vEnhance/1802/src/scalint.typ

 The table showing the results in @table-magic-cross-prod-scalint.
 Note that for surface area, you only need the _absolute value_ of the cross product (fourth column).
-But I'm going to include the entire vector too, because we'll later need to reuse this table in @sec-flux, and later there we will actually need to know the direction the vector points in too, not just the absolute value.
+But I'm going to include the entire vector too, because we'll later need to reuse this table in @ch-flux, and later there we will actually need to know the direction the vector points in too, not just the absolute value.

 #figure(